Engaging Students in Community Grantmaking in the Age of COVID-19

 Community 101 has always heavily emphasized community and it has been an incredible privilege to witness teachers finding ways to not only maintain but build up their classroom communities.
 Many teachers took the opportunity to ask students to reflect on the changing needs in their local communities in light of the pandemic we are facing.
 Ultimately, more than half of the classes reevaluated their own mission statements for the year or reached out to nonprofits who had applied for C101 funds to ask what their changing needs may have been.

 During this pandemic, teachers are making herculean efforts to keep C101 going.
 To date for the 2019-2020 school year, Community 101 classes have made grant recommendations totaling $95,000 to nonprofits across Oregon.
-By June, we anticipate awarding $200,000 in gifts through the program.
+By June, we anticipate awarding $200,000 in grants through the program.

 Speaking as a teacher myself, the truest joy of classroom teaching is the kids themselves.
 Teachers across the country are mourning the loss of their daily interactions with students and still stepping up to create new, adapted curriculum in a way that no educators have been asked to do before.
 While it is important to recognize the incredibly heartfelt and critical work that teachers are doing, this year of at-home learning has shifted the value of teachers into a whole new light.
 Teachers are a part of the backbone of our society, who are not only responsible for teaching concrete lessons, but also for igniting in students a passion for community.
 While students across Oregon are staying home, the community work continues!